The Fab Faux: Notable appearances

-On February 9, 2007, the band appeared on the Late Show with David Letterman (43 years to the day, and in the very same studio, that the Beatles first appeared on the Ed Sullivan Show), marking a late-night televised cross-over of sorts, as band member Jimmy Vivino was a featured player in the Max Weinberg 7, which is the house band for Late Night with Conan O'Brien.
+On February 9, 2007, the band appeared on the Late Show with David Letterman (43 years to the day, and in the very same venue, that the Beatles first appeared on the Ed Sullivan Show), marking a late-night televised cross-over of sorts, as band member Jimmy Vivino was a featured player in the Max Weinberg 7, which is the house band for Late Night with Conan O'Brien.
 It was also the first time a tribute band was shown on The Late Show and the second act for which members of the CBS Orchestra, Will Lee and Tom Malone, performed as members of a guest band (Paul Shaffer had performed as part of Earl Scruggs and Steve Martin's bluegrass supergroup during that group's 2001 and 2005 appearances on the show).

 On March 28, 2007, the band performed on The Howard Stern Show for the second time.
 They performed "Sgt.
-Pepper's Lonely Hearts Club Band (Reprise)/A Day in the Life" from Sgt.
-Pepper's Lonely Hearts Club Band, "Penny Lane" and "While My Guitar Gently Weeps."
+Pepper's Lonely Hearts Club Band (Reprise)" and "A Day in the Life" from the Sgt.
+Pepper's Lonely Hearts Club Band album and "Penny Lane" and "While My Guitar Gently Weeps".
 Stern stated during a replay of their performances that listening to them gives him chills.

 On May 8, 2008, at Madison Square Garden, the band appeared with vocalist Joan Osborne and Phish guitarist Trey Anastasio as featured performers, celebrating the 7th Annual Jammy Awards.

-On September 12, 2008, the band appeared on Late Night with Conan O'Brien, once again marking a "cross-over."
+On September 12, 2008, the band appeared on Late Night with Conan O'Brien, once again marking a "cross-over".
 On September 20, 2008, the band celebrated its 10th anniversary at a sold-out show in Radio City Music Hall.